ggloor/compositions/background_reading/Reading_List.md

 Journal of Computational and Graphical Statistics, in press (http://dx.doi.org/10.1080/10618600.2015.1131161) (A new way to visualize high-dimensional data as an effect plot)

+Colquhoun, D. An investigation of the fales discovery rate and the misinterpretation of p-values.
+(2014) R. Soc.
+Open Sci.
+1:140216 doi: 10.1098/rsos.140216
 ##Functional guides:

 Van den Boogaart, K Gerald and Tolosana-Delgado, Raimon.
 Analyzing compositional data with R (2013)